 ROLES

-Each row represents a participant in an event that occurred during a follow, whether involving the focal or not.
+Each row represents a participant in an event that occurred.
+Events occur during a watch period.
+The watch periods may be a follow, which may involve the focal of a follow or not, may be attendance taking of an individual at the feeding station, may be some variety of ad-hoc pantgrunt record, or may be some other type of watch period.
 Events may have zero or more participants involved; rows on EVENTS may have zero or more related rows on ROLES.
 Usually, there will be at least one participant.
-But this is not true of events that are no more than a record of the presence of other species sighted during a follow.
+But this is not true of all events, for example events that are no more than a record of the presence of other species sighted during a follow.

 An individual can only be a participant once, in any given event.
 This means that the combination of Participant and EID must be unique.